dazinator/CodilityLessons/README.md

 # CodilityLessons

-I am going through the codility lessons, and pushing my submitted answers to each lesson, to this repo.
+I am going through the codility lessons, and pushing my submitted answers to each lesson, to this repo as I go.
+I will be making slow progress on this!

 ## Lesson 1 - Iterations